Leaps Beyond the Seen: Reinforced Reasoning Augmented Generation for Clinical Notes: Methodology

-\textit{\underline{Concept State $s^c_t$.}} To preserve all explored concepts, the concept state representation at time step $t$ is defined as:
+\textit{\underline{Concept State $s^c_t$.}} The concept state representation is formulated based on all explored concepts, denoted as $C_t$, as follows:

-where $C_t$ denotes the concepts explored up to step $t$.
-Each concept $c$ is encoded using a pretrained SapBERT encoder~\citep{liu2021sapbert}, which is trained on the UMLS dataset.
+where each concept $c$ is encoded using a pretrained SapBERT encoder~\citep{liu2021sapbert}, which is trained on the UMLS dataset.
 The matrix $\mathbf{M} \in \mathbb{R}^{d \times d}$ is a learnable projection.

-\textbf{Action.} The set of possible actions $A^k_t$ consists of the neighboring groups of the previously visited group $k_{t-1}$ in $\mathcal{G}$.
-When selecting an action $a^k_t = (k_{t-1} \rightarrow k_t) \in A^k_t$, the model transitions from group $k_{t-1}$ to group $k_t$.
-Each action is represented directly by the embeddings of the previously visited and the selected groups, formulated as follows:
+\textbf{Action.} The set of possible actions $A_t\in \mathcal{A}$ at each step $t$ represents ``leaps'' to another (or the same) clusters in $\mathcal{G}^k$.
+Formally, an action at step $t$ is defined as $a_t = (k_{t-1} \rightarrow k_t) \in A_t$, indicating the retriever transitions from cluster $k_{t-1}$ to $k_t$.
+Each action is represented by the embeddings of the previously visited and the selected clusters, formulated as follows:

-Note that in our setting, we assume that every pair of groups in $\mathcal{G}$ is connected by a relation at each step $t$, enabling the model to perform reasoning leaps across semantic groups and encourages exploration beyond local concept boundaries.
-At each step, the agent is allowed to stay in the current group to retrieve \textit{sufficient} information for the future retrieval.
-Thus, the number of available actions is $|A^k_t| = |\mathcal{G}^k|$ for each group $k$ at each step $t$.
+After selecting an action, a state transition occurs.
+The transition function $\delta:\mathcal{S} \times \mathcal{A} \rightarrow \mathcal{S}$ is defined as $\delta((s^k_t, s^c_t), a_t)$, which produces the new state information.
+Note that at each step, the retriever is allowed to stay in the current cluster or leap to other clusters for the future retrieval.
 Details of the reward design will be presented in the subsequent sections.